gabigor1/project-one/README.md

 ## Overview

-Space invaders is a classic arcade game, the main objective it's to destroy all the aliens before they reach the tank.
+Space invaders are a classic arcade game, the main objective it's to destroy all the aliens before they reach the tank.

 ## Technologies